 English Language Institute (ELI).
 International students who are citizens of

-countries where English is the official language, international students who
+countries with English as the official language, international students who

 have completed degrees at regionally accredited institutions in the U.S., and